***All grants for 2019-2020 events have been approved and awarded.***

 Requirements for Presentations

-If you would like to present, please submit your application form to Diversity Events.
+If you would like to present, please submit your application form (.pdf) to the Diversity Events email address.
 Presentations should be one hour in length.
 We welcome a variety of approaches, including project-based, cross-disciplinary or collaborative presentations in a range of formats (workshops, speaker/lecture, performance, visual, exhibition, etc.).
 Please specify the required/preferred space, time of day, and projected attendance for your presentation(s).
 Please note: presenters accepted do not receive honorariums or speakers fees.

 Requirements for Events